 Doug caught two cod and I caught one.
 Dave and Jim caught ten more.
 When we had thirteen cod and the sun started to set, I asked if we were going to quit.

 Hands down, this was the best breakfast of my life!
 Cod fillets we caught ourselves the night before, fried in butter in our little Air Bnb cottage.
-On the side was watermelon ? we?d had a big old melon rolling around in the back seat of our rental car ever since our first grocery shopping trip in St. John a week ago.
+On the side was watermelon because we had a big old melon rolling around in the back seat of our rental car ever since our first grocery shopping trip in St. John a week ago.

 How are we going to feed the 8 or 10 billion people on the planet by 2050?